InverseLight/ValoMC/README.md

 ============

-ValoMC is an open source Monte Carlo code that can simulate the passage of visible and near infrared range photons through matter.
+ValoMC is an open source Monte Carlo code that can simulate the passage of visible and near infrared range photons through biological tissue.
 The implementation follows the Monte Carlo model by Prahl et al., Proc.
 SPIE, 5, 102-111 (1989) and later developments.
 The simulation geometry is defined using triangular or tetrahedral